FAQs

 The cost for joining the Consort is £40.00 per term (3x per year).

-This pays for the hire of the hall and the Directors fees.
+This pays for the hire of the hall and the Director fees.

 For newcomers, the first term is free as a trial period.